Tibet Trip Price: the Total Cost of a Tibet Trip

 In addition to hotel and dining, a large slice of your tour budget will be spent on the transfer service from one attraction to another.
 As a common practice, the cost will be charged by per km in the daily tour.
 Normally, your travel agent will give you an accurate quotation for the tour vehicle, based on your travel season, tour vehicle you need (such as 5-seat Toyota Land Cruiser, 9-seat Hyundai and 20-seat Toyota Coaster, etc.), and distance of travel, number of travelers.

 Interestingly, since most of the star attractions beyond Lhasa lie far away from each other, Tibet tour often involves a long drive on a daily basis.
-So, if you only visit Lhasa and its surrounding, the cost of a tour vehicle could be around 65 USD or so.
+So, if you only visit Lhasa and its surrounding, the cost of a tour vehicle could be less expensive.
 Instead, if you prefer to visit EBC(around 1340km away from Lhasa) or Mt.Kailash (around 3730km away from Lhasa), the total cost would be phenomenal, particularly in high season from April to Oct.
 In this case, to budget-minded travelers, joining a small group tour can be an alternative for an affordable tour.
 For the exact cost and latest quotation, please consult your travel consultant.

 Cost for Entrance Fee in Tibet

 Whether you book a group tour or a private tour, the cost of entrance fee will be included.
 And the entrance fee is fluctuated by different travel seasons.
-Take the classic 8-day Lhasa to EBC tour for example, on average the entrance fee costs around 10 USD.
+Take the classic 8-day Lhasa to EBC tour for example, on average the entrance fee costs around 10 USD, plus 120RMB/pax for eco-bus fare which is the new policy implemented from June 25th 2019.
 Here are some of entrance fees from Lhasa to EBC:

 Potala Palace 200 CNY(29USD)